 The mara is also known as the Patagonian cavy or the Patagonian hare.

-The mara is the largest species of cavy and the third largest species of rodent.
+The mara is the second largest species of cavy after the capybara and the fourth largest species of rodent.

 Mara’s can get around by walking, hopping, galloping or bouncing on all fours.